k8s-sec/cloud-native-security-tutorial/docs/settings.md

 The open source tool [kube-bench](https://github.com/aquasecurity/kube-bench) makes it easy to run the tests defined in the CIS Kubernetes benchmark.
 In this tutorial, you will use kube-bench to identify some insecure Kubernetes settings, and you'll remediate one of the settings to turn a failing test into a pass.

-You could run kube-bench in a cluster of your choice but for this tutorial we are showing it running in a kind (Kubernetes in Docker) single-node cluster that runs on your laptop as a Docker container.
+You could run `kube-bench` in a cluster of your choice but for this tutorial we are showing it running in a kind (Kubernetes in Docker) single-node cluster that runs on your laptop as a Docker container.

-## Run kube-bench on the kind cluster
+## Run kube-bench in kind

 !!! danger

     What we are about to do is TERRIBLE practice but it makes it easier to write a platform-independent set of instructions for this tutorial.
 Never run YAML directly from the internet like this in your production cluster - check what's in it first!

-### Create the kube-bench job
+### Create kube-bench job

 ```
 kubectl apply -f https://raw.githubusercontent.com/aquasecurity/kube-bench/master/job.yaml